Sudo Installation Notes

 that control its behavior and enable or disable optional functionality.

-Please read this document fully before configuring and building sudo.
+Be sure to read this document fully before configuring and building sudo.

 You may also wish to read the file INSTALL.configure which explains more

 To build sudo from the source distribution you need a POSIX-compliant operating system (any modern version of BSD, Linux, or Unix should work), an ANSI/ISO C compiler that supports the “long long” type, variadic macros (a C99 feature) as well as the ar, make, and ranlib utilities.